christopher-hauser/nuvalence-frontend-challenge/README.md

                 paths:
                 - node_modules/**/*
         ```
-    * Check the "Allow AWS Amplify to automatically deploy all files hosted in your project root directory,' then click next.
+    * Check the "Allow AWS Amplify to automatically deploy all files hosted in your project root directory" box, then click next.
     * Save and deploy!
 3. Access the app!
     * You should now be able to see information on the newly deployed application.
 It will begin the deployment process and will likely be on the "Provision" stage.
 It may take a few minutes to fully deploy.